 If you could travel back in time and peek inside Aunt Sarah's old farmhouse kitchen on the days when she baked, it would have looked much like the description given by Edith M. Thomas, the author of Mary at the Farm and Book of Recipes:

 "Pans of the whitest, flakiest rolls, a large loaf of sweetest nut-brown, freshly baked graham bread; an array of crumb cakes and pies of every description covered the well-scrubbed table in the summer kitchen, situated a short distance from the house.

-The perfect setting for great tasting Pennsylvania German desserts!
+The perfect setting for baking potato cake recipes and great tasting Pennsylvania German desserts!